English Curriculum Intent Statement

 |To value and celebrate diversity in culture and language.

 Speaking and Listening permeates the whole curriculum.
 Children are encouraged to develop effective communication skills for the ‘here and now’ and in readiness for later life.
 The school focuses heavily on oracy across curriculum areas.

 It is morally imperative for Penn Wood School to teach every child to read, regardless of social and economic circumstances, the ethnicity of pupils, the language spoken at home and most SEN or disabilities.
 We are sharply accountable for the progress and success of our children.
-Unless children have learnt to read, the rest of the curriculum remains a secret garden to which they will never have access.
+Unless children have learned to read, the rest of the curriculum remains a secret garden to which they will never have access.

 We believe that good readers make good writers and so we actively teach using Pie Corbett’s Talk for Writing approach.
 'Reading as a Reader' and 'Reading as a Writer' are both necessary pre-requisites to independent writing.
-Using Pie Corbett's Talk for Reading also enables us to teach fluency and deep comprehension across a range of fiction, non-fiction and poetry.
+Using Pie Corbett's Talk for Reading process also enables us to teach fluency and deep comprehension across a range of fiction, non-fiction and poetry.

 Please see the separate section on reading for more detail on our approach: